Lost-Outpost/Telsera/HELP.md

 ### What difficulty is recommended to play Telsera at?

 That's completely up to you! **The default is set to Adept**, however, it boils down to your own preference in the end.
 Steps on how to adjust the difficulty can be found in the <a href="https://github.com/Lost-Outpost/Telsera/blob/main/GAMEPLAY.md#difficulty-and-survival-mode">Gameplay Guide</a> section of the readme!

-### Why is my stamina depleting as I jump, sneak, or swim?

-That would be caused by the combat mod <a href="https://www.nexusmods.com/skyrimspecialedition/mods/34549">Blade and Blunt</a>.
-This is a purposeful mechanic to increase the difficulty through resource management and planning.
-I'd recommend looking over Blade and Blunt's modpage for more information.

 ### What are the controls for OStim in Telsera?